tendermint/budget/README.md

 # Budget Module

 A budget module is a Cosmos SDK module that implements budget functionality.
+It is an independent module from other SDK modules and core functionality is to distribute inflation and gas fees to different budget plans.
+Read [spec docs](./x/budget/spec/01_concepts.md) to get to know more about the module.

-⚠ **Budger module v1 is in active development - see "master" branch for the v1 mainnet version** ⚠
+⚠ **Budger module v1 is in active development - see "master" branch for the latest update** ⚠

 ## Installation
 ### Requirements